-The University of Kansas is committed to providing an equal opportunity for all qualified individuals to be considered for employment, benefits and conditions of employment, educational programs and activities to all persons, regardless of race, religion, color, sex, disability, national origin, ancestry, age, status as a veteran, sexual orientation, marital or parental status, age, or veteran status.
-The program participates in an affirmative action program to encourage minority student application, admission, and successful completion of the program.
-Contact the program director for more information.
+The University of Kansas is committed to providing an equal opportunity for all qualified individuals to be considered for employment, benefits and conditions of employment, educational programs and activities, regardless of race, religion, color, ethnicity, sex, disability, national origin, ancestry, age, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression, or genetic information.
+Please contact the program director for more information.

 Request an Application

 The final deadline is December 1st for All Applications to the CCPP.